 SOME SAUCY PREP

-Dilute the beef stock with 50ml of boiling water.
+Dilute the Beef/" title="View all our recipes with Beef at eCook">Beef/beef-stock/" title="View all our recipes with Beef Stock at eCook">Beef Stock with 50ml of boiling water.
 Coarsely crush the peppercorns using a pestle and mortar or the back of a large knife.

 GET FRESH